 Niche hashtags are specific to your industry and your customer base.
 These are the terms your target audience searches for daily.
 It includes phrases like #selfcare or #fitnessguru.

-Hyphen uses niche hashtags in its Instagram posts to appeal to people wanting cozy, relaxing, and peaceful home decor.
+Hyphen uses niche hashtags in its Instagram posts to appeal to people wanting cosy, relaxing, and peaceful home decor.

 4. Entertaining hashtags.